ojroques/ethereum-rockpaperscissors/README.md

 Anyone can register provided that they're not already registered and that their bet is greater than an amount than a fixed minimum, currently at 1 finney.

 When a player has already been registered, a second player wishing to register must place a bet greater than or equal to the bet of that previous player.
-This is to prevent the strategy of always betting a smaller amount than the oponent and therefore minimizing risks while maximizing profits.
+This is to prevent the strategy of always betting a smaller amount than the opponent and therefore minimizing risks while maximizing profits.
 Of course there are also no advantages of betting an amount strictly greater than the initial bet, but one should be free to waste his coins however he wants.

 ## Commit Phase